microsoft/DataConnectors/testframework/tests/PQSDKTestSuites.md

 ### Set the credentials for your extension connector:

 - Ensure the credentials are setup for your connector following the instructions here: https://learn.microsoft.com/en-us/power-query/power-query-sdk-vs-code#set-credential
 - Alternatively, use this `credential-template` command to generate a credential template in json format for your connector that can be passed into the `set-credential` command.
-Refer the [credential-template](https://dev.azure.com/powerbi/Power%20Query/_git/PowerQuerySdkTools?path=/Tools/PQTest/pqtest.md&_a=preview&version=GBmain&anchor=credential-template)  section in the pqtest.md file on the usage to set up the credentials for your connector.

   ```
   <Path to PQText.exe> credential-template -e <Path to Extension.exe> -q "<Replace with path to any parameter query file>" --prettyPrint --authenticationKind <Specify the authentication kind (Anonymous, UsernamePassword, Key, Windows, OAuth2)>